 The Financial Statements have been prepared by the Accountant-General of Ekiti State in accordance with the provision of the Finance (Control and Management) Act 1958 and Cap 144 LFN and PFM Law 2011 as amended.
 The Financial Statements complied with Generally Accepted Accounting Practice (GAAP) and was prepared on International Public Sector Accounting Standards (IPSAS) Accrual Basis.
-Although, the transitional relief period of three (3) years for the First Time Adoption of IPSAS Accrual Basis has lapsed, the State still enjoys certain transitional exemptions to give room for the conclusion of Legacy Assets Valuation.

-The Financial Statements were prepared using the General Purpose Financial Statement (GPFS) reporting format approved by the Federal Executive Council of Nigeria (FEC) in 2012.
+The Financial Statements were prepared in line with the historical cost convention, IPSAS provisions, Financial Administration, Approved and Revised Budget 2021 and the Constitution of Federal Republic of Nigeria.
+Basically, the reporting format of IPSAS Accrual General Purpose Financial Statement (GPFS) approved by the Federal Executive Council of Nigeria (FEC) in 2012 was also adhered to.